Frequently Asked Questions

 Who are Six Bearded Fish and what do they do?

 Six Bearded Fish?
-Why are there only four of you?
+What does that mean and why are there only four of you?

 How long have you been performing together?